eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Code walkthrough

 This example makes use of two kind of API flavours.
-With the bare-metal API you have the most flexibility.
-It enables us to put higher level APIs with different look and feel on top of iceoryx.
+With the untyped API you have the most flexibility.
+It enables you to put higher level APIs with different look and feel on top of iceoryx.
 E.g. the ara::com API of AUTOSAR Adaptive or the ROS2 API.
-It is not meant to be used by developers in daily life, we assume there will always be a higher abstraction.
-A simple example how such an abstraction could look like is given in the second step with the simplified example.
+It is not meant to be used by developers in daily life, the assumption is that there will always be a higher abstraction.
+A simple example how such an abstraction could look like is given in the second step with the typed example.

-### Publisher application (bare-metal)
+### Publisher application (untyped)

 First off let's include the publisher and the runtime: